All Episodes

 And the most severe was 270 times more than the least severe.

-And their belief is that the uh the the European strain, which is what got the East Coast of the U.S. is a more aggressive strain of this coronavirus than the one that came to the West Coast, which came directly from China.
+And their belief is that the European strain, which is what got the East Coast of the U.S., is a more aggressive strain of this coronavirus than the one that came to the West Coast, which came directly from China.

-I spoke to uh Ian Lipkin, the famous virus hunter, and he thinks that the targets that we're aiming for are not mutating.
+Spoke to Ian Lipkin, the famous virus hunter, and he thinks that the targets that we're aiming for are not mutating.

-But the the parts of it that we're gonna target, like the spike protein and all, they are not going to mutate.
+But the parts of it that we're going to target, like the spike protein and all, they are not going to mutate.

-So I they made me that you know gave me a lot of confidence.
+So that gave me a lot of confidence.

 Yeah.